 Quick Glossary: Solid State Drives

-Modern businesses collect extraordinary amounts of data, so knowing when and why you should deploy SSDs will continue to be crucial to the development of your IT infrastructure strategy.
+Modern businesses collect extraordinary amounts of data, so knowing when and why you should deploy solid state drives will continue to be crucial to the development of your IT infrastructure strategy.
 It is vital that everyone involved in data management, particularly regarding storage, have a clear and complete understanding of the terminology surrounding SSDs.

-This Quick Glossary: Solid State Drives, defines 25 terms and acronyms associated with the deployment of SSDs in a business enterprise.
+This quick glossary from TechRepublic Premium defines terms and acronyms associated with the deployment of SSDs in a business enterprise.

 From the glossary: